These non-meat steamed dumplings literally explode with flavor.

-- 1 package of banana leaves (frozen or fresh)
+- 1 package banana leaves frozen or fresh

-- 1 package of dumpling wrappers* (if you can't get dumpling wrappers, then work with wonton wrappers)
+- 1 package dumpling wrappers if you can't get dumpling wrappers, then work with wonton wrappers

-- 1 tablespoon of dark soy sauce (ie, Tamari sauce)
+- 1 tbsp dark soy sauce ie, Tamari sauce

-- Prepare a bamboo steam by lining it banana leaves.
+- Prepare a bamboo steamer by lining it with banana leaves.

 - Place all of the filling ingredients in a food processor.